High-Stakes Communication When Every Word Counts

 Having to convey information from Texas oil field injury lawyers during an emergency puts extreme pressure on both the speaker and the listener, as both parties have to calm their nerves to give and receive vital information.

-In many cases, verbal communication will be exchanged to convey what steps must be taken to handle an emergency or to keep workers safe in hazardous situations.
+In many cases, immigration attorneys salem or will be exchanged to convey what steps must be taken to handle an emergency or to keep workers safe in hazardous situations.
 Emergency manuals and procedures are a great basis point for reference, but research has found that 64% of workers don’t understand written safety information.
 Therefore, being an effective verbal communicator at all times in high risk environments is critical to spreading information quickly and in a form that others can easily understand.